ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 gRPC Interface Package
 ----------------------
-Lower level gRPC interface packages like `ansys-api-mapdl`_ should always be named ``ansys-api-<product/service>`` or may contain an additional level with ``ansys-api-<product/service>-<secondlevel>``.
+Lower-level gRPC interface packages like `ansys-api-mapdl`_ should always be named ``ansys-api-<product/service>`` and may contain an additional level:
+``ansys-api-<product/service>-<secondlevel>``.

 .. include:: diagrams/grpc_structure_diagram.rst

-Previous structure leas to the following namespace within the ``*.proto`` files:
+The previous structure leads to the following namespace within the ``*.proto`` files:

 .. code::